 Anke’s teaching and conducting activities are rooted in her passion for enabling singers of all levels to free their voices.
 At her home in Southwest France she teaches her ‘Vocal Workouts’.
 These small group singing workshops can include singers from beginners to more experienced singers.
 Sessions focus on breath control and the participants become researchers, exploring their bodies and vocal space to produce this often elusive thing called voice.
 This almost scientific exploration at the start of the workshop reduces anxiety and makes it possible for even the least experienced of the group to ‘perform’ a song for the others in order to work on it.

-Since moving from the Netherlands to the Lot / Dordogne in Southwest France in 2012, Anke has offered Singing Holidays, for groups of up to 25 individual singers or established choirs.
+Since moving from the Netherlands to the Lot / Dordogne in Southwest France (Europe) in 2012, Anke has offered Singing Holidays, for groups of up to 25 individual singers or established choirs.
 Daily rehearsals take place in several of the acoustically-perfect Romanesque churches that dot the area and the holiday ends with a public performance in one of the churches.

 Anke also directs Gaia, a vocal ensemble of fourteen women.
 Their repertoire consists of three- and four part songs from the Renaissance, Baroque and Classical period, with some contemporary pieces.
 Gaia are regularly asked to perform – usually in medieval dresses – in the beautiful medieval churches or châteaux of the region as well as at private ceremonies and functions.

 With her love of different musical styles, she performs with pianist Margaret Griffiths (baroque, classical, opera).
 She is lead singer of the band Taste of Tartas (with Hammond virtuoso and composer Peter Duiverman and percussionist Rémy Bacharach), and forms the duo Sweet Jazz with guitarist / singer Angela Christian (BBC Big Band Orchestra, Sid Laurence Orchestra).